Torsors on semistable curves and degenerations: The Moduli construction

 \section{The Moduli construction}

 The aim of this part is to combine the results of Parts I and II to construct flat degenerations of the Ramanathan moduli space of slope (semi)stable $G$-torsors.
 When $G = \text{\text{GL}(n)}$, these are the precise analogues of degenerations via Gieseker bundles on modifications of the nodal curve (\cite{gies}, \cite{ns2}, \cite{kausz}).
-Our setting is as in Section 1, with $A := \bc[[t]]$, $K := \bc((t))$; let ${\hat{\ba}} = \spec~A$ and $\pi: C_{_{\hat{\ba}}} \to {\hat{\ba}}$ a flat family of curves, such that $C_{_K}$ is smooth and projective over $\spec~K$ and the special fibre $C_{_a}$ is a nodal curve with a simple node at $c \in C$.